alessandrocandolini/stack-templates/README.md

 Forth: `simpler-new-template` generates configuration yml for github actions (it generates a github action to automatically run `stack test` on PR and push on the `main` branch of the project)

+## servant-server-template

+Generates a simple servant server running on wai.
+The server includes only an healthcheck endpoint GET `/status` returning a pre-hardcoded 200 `{"status":"ok"}` response.
+The project generates also a simple test to verify the implementation of the healthcheck endpoint.